SWDYNAMICS/BOJ/readme.txt

 just simple memo
-- I want commit at least one per a day.
+- I want commit to at least one per a day.